brn2106/Twilio-Employee-Engagement/README.md

 # Twilio-Employee-Engagement
 Here is everything you'll need to quickly enable your company to send Employee Engagement Check-ins.
 Please read the README first.
 Thanks!

-Here are the steps to deploy
+Here are the few steps to deploy solution:

 Step 1.
 Create copy of this Google Sheet (Please do not skip this step):

 Step 2.
 Along the toolbar at the top click Twilio SMS and navigate to Send Messages - this will ask you to authorize the application - follow the steps to complete this.